Concentration in Performance

 It was at MGSA where she first gained an appreciation for modern dance; especially the Nikolais/Louis technique.
 She was awarded a scholarship from the American College Dance Festival to study at the Nikolais/Louis Dance Lab in NYC.
 Upon graduating magna cum laude she went straight to study at the Lab.
 Trista remained a scholarship student for one year when Mr. Louis invited her to join the company.
 Mrs. DeFilippis danced professionally with Murray Louis and Nikolais Dance where she had the opportunity to travel the world doing what she loves.
 She serves on the Nikolais Legacy Committee whose mission is to preserve the works and pedagogical philosophies of these legendary modern dance pioneers, Murray Louis and Alwin Nikolais.

-She has taught numerous master classes and workshops in universities and festivals in the U. S. including guest artist at the National High School Dance Festival.
+She has taught numerous master classes and workshops in universities and festivals globally including guest artist at the National High School Dance Festival.
 Mrs. DeFilippis is a member of NDEO and DanceNJ.
 She is also the chapter sponsor for the National Honor Society For Dance Arts at High Tech.

 For over twenty years, Mrs. DeFilippis has been instrumental in creating and implementing a rigorous dance curriculum for high school dancers.
-As a dance educator she enjoys challenging the minds and bodies of young dancers in preparation for the progression of their educational and dance career.
+As a dance educator she enjoys challenging the minds and bodies of young dancers in preparation for the progression of their educational and future dance careers.

 Heather Warfel Sandler